TaplierShiru/PyOpenGL_train_data_NeuralTexture/README.md

 ---

 # ***Usage***
 You may need to modify python code to have different result.
+All results will be saved in ***results*** folder.

 ## ***Get UV data***
-In `main.py` line 14 change `get_uv` to `True` to get UV data.
-Otherwise you just can see pure mesh with some texture.
+In `main.py` on line 14 change `get_uv` to `True` to get UV data.
+Otherwise you can just see mesh with some texture.

 ## ***Save data***
 To save data, in `main.py` set `save_data` on line 14 as `True`.